forvaidya/stock_market/tui-stock-terminal.md

 + Elemetry knowledge of Derivatives markets and buzzwords like CALL, PUT, BID, ASK, OpenInterest, Spread etc.
 + Javascript bases charting libraries

+# What is TUI
+TUI is text user interface, example curses library in 1990s.